 An example of a systems change grant: Connecticut Coalition to End Homelessness received grants from the Foundation to create and maintain a data-driven program for nonprofits in eastern Connecticut that tracks at-risk individuals for rapid rehousing and homelessness prevention.
 Implementation of this program resulted in a decrease in homeless individuals in eastern Connecticut.

-For each grant opportunity, a committee of staff and community volunteers reviews the applications and makes funding recommendations that are then approved by our Board of Trustees.
+For each grant opportunity, a committee of staff and community volunteers reviews the applications and makes funding recommendations.

 Contact program director Jennifer O’Brien at JennOB@cfect.org or 860-442-3572 to discuss which opportunity would best fit your project.